itplr-kosit/xrechnung-testsuite/docs/development.md

 We provide the `development.build.properties.example` file for the most common properties to be set different than default.
 It contains some documentation.

-You have to copy the file to e.g. `development.build.properties` and you have to explicitly provide the property file location at CLI for your development (otherwise tests will always fail or not exectuted at all).
+You have to copy the file to e.g. `development.build.properties` and you have to explicitly provide the property file location at CLI for your development (otherwise tests will always fail or not executed at all).

 ```shell
 ant -propertyfile ${your.own.property.file.name}